robriks/nouns-wave-protocol/README.md

 ## Why extend Nouns governance?

-The PropLot protocol introduces numerous benefits to all parties involved.
-It provides Nouns NFT holders with a way to earn yield on their Nouns tokens by noncustodially lending their voting power to the PropLot protocol via delegation.
-Delegating to PropLot thereby extends the right to make onchain proposals to addresses that don't hold Nouns tokens but would like to submit proposal ideas.
+The Wave protocol introduces numerous benefits to all parties involved.
+It provides Nouns NFT holders with a way to earn yield on their Nouns tokens by noncustodially lending their voting power to the Wave protocol via delegation.
+Delegating to Wave thereby extends the right to make onchain proposals to addresses that don't hold Nouns tokens but would like to submit proposal ideas.

 ### On security

-The protocol is designed with maximal attention to security; since voting power is simply delegated noncustodially to PropLot contracts, there is no requirement for any kind of approval, transfer, or other action which could compromise the ownership of the Nouns NFTs.
-Only the voting power of the Nouns token's `ERC721Checkpointable` ledger is ever required to participate in PropLot and earn yield.
+The protocol is designed with maximal attention to security; since voting power is simply delegated noncustodially to Wave contracts, there is no requirement for any kind of approval, transfer, or other action which could compromise the ownership of the Nouns NFTs.
+Only the voting power of the Nouns token's `ERC721Checkpointable` ledger is ever required to participate in Wave and earn yield.

 ## Architecture Overview

-PropLot consists of three major parts: the IdeaTokenHub ERC1155 auction mechanism, the PropLot Core contract, and Delegates which are used to push winning proposals to Nouns governance contracts.
+Wave consists of three major parts: the IdeaTokenHub ERC1155 auction mechanism, the Wave Core contract, and Delegates which are used to push winning proposals to Nouns governance contracts.

 - **IdeaTokenHub**
-- **PropLot Core**
+- **Wave Core**
 - **Delegates**

 ### IdeaTokenHub

 The IdeaTokenHub handles tokenization and crowdfunding of permissionlessly submitted ideas for new Nouns governance proposals.
 Each idea is represented as a unique ERC1155 tokenId, which enables permissionless on-chain minting.
 Competition for pushing an idea token through to Nouns governance is introduced through a crowdfunding auction called a "wave".
-Tokenized ideas with the most funding at the end of each auction are officially proposed into the Nouns governance system by leveraging proposal power lent/delegated to PropLot by Nouns tokenholders.
+Tokenized ideas with the most funding at the end of each auction are officially proposed into the Nouns governance system by leveraging proposal power lent/delegated to Wave by Nouns tokenholders.

-### PropLot Core
+### Wave Core

-To perform official onchain proposals to Nouns governance, the PropLot Core contract manages a set of deterministically derived Delegate contracts.
+To perform official onchain proposals to Nouns governance, the Wave Core contract manages a set of deterministically derived Delegate contracts.
 These Delegate contracts are designed for a single function: to non-custodially receive delegation from Noun token holders and push onchain proposals to the Nouns governance ecosystem.
-Nouns NFT holders who delegate to PropLot are compensated for granting the protocol the ability to create proposals on their behalf in the form of earning yield.
+Nouns NFT holders who delegate to Wave are compensated for granting the protocol the ability to create proposals on their behalf in the form of earning yield.

 One caveat worth noting is that since Nouns voting power delegation is all-or-nothing on an address basis, Noun token holders can only delegate (and earn yield) on Nouns token balances up to the proposal threshold per wallet address.
 Furthermore, registered delegations are handled optimistically and resolved at proposal time due to the fact that delegations can be revoked directly on the Nouns token contract.

 ### Delegates

-All PropLot Protocol Delegate contracts are managed by the PropLot Core.
+All Wave Protocol Delegate contracts are managed by the Wave Core.
 They are designed to receive Nouns token delegation non-custodially so they can be used as proxies to push onchain proposals to Nouns governance.

 For utmost security, Delegates never custody Nouns tokens and can only push proposals.